MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 # Join an Event

+There're three ways for you to join an event in Immersive space in Microsoft Mesh:

+1. The Microsoft Mesh application on PC or Quest
+1. The Microsoft Mesh portal: https://portal.mesh.microsoft.com/
+1. From Microsoft Outlook or Teams meeting invites on your calendar

 ## From the Mesh App on PC

 In the Mesh App on PC or Quest, you can attend social gatherings, conferences, and all-hands events all within a wide selection of Environments.
 In these events, you can view content, interact with physical objects, and meet or network with your colleagues.